kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 ## Roadmap
-Model agent readiness check: When a new replica of InferenceService predictor starts up, it will be necessary to block the new replica until the model agent attempts to load all the models for this InferenceService first.
+**Model agent readiness check**: When a new replica of InferenceService predictor starts up, it will be necessary to block the new replica until the model agent attempts to load all the models for this InferenceService first.

-Model probing: We plan to probe each TrainedModel's current status such as Downloading, Downloading success/failed, Loading, Loading success/failed, Ready and propagate the status back to TrainedModels status object.
+**Model probing**: We plan to probe each TrainedModel's current status such as Downloading, Downloading success/failed, Loading, Loading success/failed, Ready and propagate the status back to TrainedModels status object.

-Sharding: When an InferenceService is full, a new shard will be created to load more models.
+**Sharding**: When an InferenceService is full, a new shard will be created to load more models.

-Multiple transformers for Multi-model serving: When multiple models are loaded to a predictor, each of them may require a different transformer.
+**Multiple transformers for Multi-model serving**: When multiple models are loaded to a predictor, each of them may require a different transformer.
 An approach to share multiple transformers is desired for Multi-model serving.